Ernst Hartmann (SS-Brigadeführer): Second World War

 Hartmann was trained for police duties and deployed to the occupied Soviet Union to conduct anti-partisan operations.
 He served as the commander of the second battalion of the 2nd SS Police Regiment from February to late June 1943, deployed to Weißruthenien in the Reichskommissariat Ostland.
 During this time, his unit participated in Operation Zauberflöte (Operation Magic Flute) in April 1943 in Minsk, in which thousands of suspects were rounded up and hundreds were deported to Germany or incarcerated in labor camps.
 On 1 July 1943, Hartmann was appointed the last SS and Police Leader (SSPF) "Tshernigow" in northern Ukraine.
 Leaving that post ahead of the advancing Soviet forces on 31 October 1943, he was named SSPF "Shitomir" in the Reichskommissariat Ukraine (RKU) until 25 January 1944 when the Red Army liberated that area.
 Meanwhile, on 18 December 1943, Hartmann also had been appointed SSPF "Pripet," headquartered in Pinsk in the northwest area of the RKU.
 He was the only person to hold this command, and retained this post until it was abolished on 6 September 1944, by which time the area had been overrun by the Red Army.

 Reichskommissariat Ukraine, showing some of the areas where Hartmann held SSPF commands: Shitomir, Pinsk and Wolhynien-Luzk.

 At the same time, Hartmann had been serving since 10 February 1944 as the permanent Deputy to SSPF "Wolhynien-Luzk," SS-Brigadeführer Wilhelm Günther.
 When Günther was transferred to Trieste, Hartmann replaced him as Acting SSPF on 6 June, becoming the last holder of this command that was dissolved on 6 September.
-Promoted to SS-Brigadeführer and Generalmajor of Police on 1 August 1944, Hartmann was next assigned as an SSPF for Special Duties in the office of the Higher SS and Police Leader (HSSPF) "Nordost," with headquarters in Konigsberg in East Prussia.
+Promoted to SS-Brigadeführer and Generalmajor of Police on 1 August 1944, Hartmann was next assigned as an SSPF for Special Duties in the office of the Higher SS and Police Leader (HSSPF) "Nordost," with headquarters in Königsberg in East Prussia (today, Kaliningrad in Kaliningrad Oblast).

 Hartmann died on 3 May 1945 of pancreatic cancer, very shortly before the end of the war in Europe, in a hospital in Karlsbad (today, Karlovy Vary).